Freeport Pretzels: History

-The Freeport Pretzels were the 1907 Wisconsin State League Champions.
+The Freeport Pretzels were the 1907 Wisconsin State League champions.
 Freeport ended the Wisconsin State League regular season with a record of 79–42.
 Playing under manager Thomas Schoonhoven, Freeport finished 2.5 games ahead of the second place Wausau Lumberjacks in the eight–team league.
 The league had no playoffs, with the regular season first place team winning the championship.
 On June 6, 1907, Sylvah Darrah threw Freeport's second franchise no-hitter in a 1–0 victory over the LaCrosse Badgers.
 Jack Warhop had a 30–6 record, while pitching 325.0 innings for the Pretzels in 1907.

 In 1908, Freeport continued play as the Wisconsin State League changed names to become the Wisconsin-Illinois League.
 The name change occurred after the Rockford Reds joined Freeport as Illinois based teams in the league.
 The 1908 Freeport Pretzels finished with 57–64 record.
 The Pretzels placed sixth in the eight–team Wisconsin-Illinois League standings under managers Thomas Schoonhoven and F. Rodemyer, 15.0 games behind the champion Wausau Lumberjacks.

-The 1909 Freeport Pretzels played their final season in the Wisconsin-Illinois League and were last in the standings.
+The 1909 Freeport Pretzels played their final season in the Wisconsin-Illinois League and finished in last place in the standings.
 Freeport ended the 1909 season with a record of 45–79 losses, placing eighth.
 The 1909 managers were Frank Genins and Edward Leewe, as the Pretzels finished 31.5 games behind the first place Madison Senators.
 Freeport did not return to the league following the 1909 season, replaced by the Aurora, Illinois based Aurora Islanders in 1910.